hiphops-io/hiphops-io.github.io/docs/app-openai.md

           "content": "Quote the first line of Hamlets famous speech" }
       ]
-    } // (Optional) object - the HTTP body as JSON (auto sets Content-Type header to application/json).
-Cannot be combined with data data = "" // (Optional) string - the HTTP body.
+    } // (Optional) object - The HTTP body as JSON (auto sets Content-Type header to application/json).
+Cannot be combined with data data = "" // (Optional) string - The HTTP body.
 Cannot be combined with json headers = {
       "Content-Type": "multipart/form-data"
-    } // (Optional) array of string keys and values - the HTTP headers params = {
+    } // (Optional) An array of string keys and values - the HTTP headers params = {
       "engine": "davinci"
-    } // (Optional) array of string keys and values - the HTTP query parameters org_id = "the_org_id" // (Optional) string - the OpenAI organization ID
+    } // (Optional) An array of string keys and values - the HTTP query parameters org_id = "the_org_id" // (Optional) string - The OpenAI organization ID
   }
 }
 ```